mankinskin/graph_app/context-engine/refactor-tool/REPORT.md

 - **Zero-risk modernization** with maintained functionality
 - **Developer experience enhancements** through better tooling

-**The import-refactor tool is now cleaner, more maintainable, and better positioned for future enhancements.**
+**The refactor-tool tool is now cleaner, more maintainable, and better positioned for future enhancements.**

 ---